Post-Baccalaureate Fellowship Program

 - Generous benefits package

 The Post-Baccalaureate fellows have been engaged in a wide range of responsibilities across Carnegie, from developing networks to designing and executing improvement science trainings.
-Each Fellow’s day-to-day experience is influenced by his/her mentor, his/her team’s programs, and his/her own personal and professional interests.
+Each Fellow’s day-to-day experience is influenced by their mentor, their team’s programs, and their own personal and professional interests.
 Meet the current Fellows to learn more about the experience.